-A connected Seawalk along the downtown Juneau waterfront is a top community priority.
+A connected seawalk along the downtown Juneau waterfront is a top community priority.
 The Seawalk currently extends from Overstreet Park to the intersection of Egan Drive and Glacier Ave, and from Marine Park to the Franklin Dock.
-The Juneau Waterfront Plan includes a vision for a fully developed Seawalk, which serves as a commuter route that allows pedestrians to avoid Egan Drive, a recreation area for residents and visitors, a water access, and a public art venue.
+The Juneau Waterfront Plan includes a vision for a fully developed Seawalk, which will serve as a commuter route that allows pedestrians to avoid Egan Drive, a recreation area for residents and visitors, a water access point, and a public art venue.
 Currently the north end of the Seawalk, anchored by Overstreet Park, is a recreation area with gathering spaces and stairs to the water for launching personal watercraft, extending to a walkway that is planned to continue to Marine Park.
 The south end crosses an active port with cruise ship docks, Taku Smokeries, and the Intermediate Vessel Float, while also functioning as a popular area for walking and picnicking, and as a venue for public art.
 While management of the Seawalk may fall to multiple CBJ departments, for planning purposes it should be considered public park space.
 Other planning and management considerations include access and uses.
-The Seawalk access area along Gold Creek
+The

-Opportunities: Connectivity, small performance venue at or near Marine Park, new art installations, maintain a path for pedestrians in the winter.
+Opportunities: Connectivity, small performance venue at or near Marine Park, new art installations, a path maintained for pedestrians in the winter, and more and better water access.

-Access: Egan Drive improvements will create access to Glacier Avenue next to Gold Creek.
-This area would be enhanced by some minor works, including landscaping and fence replacement.
+Access: Egan Drive improvements have created access to Glacier Avenue next to Gold Creek.
+This area would be enhanced by some minor landscaping, improved lighting and fence replacement.
 Many residents and visitors use this access.
 Pedestrian access points should be signed, landscaped, and welcoming.
 The 2004 Long Range Waterfront Plan calls for a park at Gold Creek that would encompass this access area and the Seawalk.
 Installing a visually appealing fence and adding landscaping along Gold Creek on Glacier Avenue between Egan Drive and Willoughby Avenue would be a low cost placemaking initiative in the absence of the funds or political will for a larger Gold Creek park.